microsoft/vscode-react-native/README.md

 Issue                                | Description
 ------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------
 Debugger doesn't stop at breakpoints | The debugger only works if the packager is started by VS Code.
 Stop the packager if it is already running outside VSCode.
+Or you can use **command + R** reload JS bundle.
 'adb: command not found'             | If you receive an error `adb: command not found`, you need to update your path variable to include the location of your *ADB* executable.The *ADB* executable file is located in a subdirectory along with your other Android SDK files.
 Targeting iPhone 6 doesn't work      | There is a known issue [#5850](https://github.com/facebook/react-native/issues/5850) while running an app targeting iPhone 6